 But today there are numerous varieties available in assorted shapes, colors, sizes and intensity.
-Heirloom varieties have become especially popular like the French Breakfast Radish with its elongated scarlet body and white base, the mild tasting White Globe, the crisp White Icicle and the beautiful Purple Plum.
+Heirloom varieties have become especially popular like the French Breakfast Radish with its elongated scarlet body and white base, the mild-tasting White Globe, the crisp White Icicle, and the beautiful Purple Plum.

-There also are a variety of ways to prepare them, although I must admit, I do like them best raw.
+There are a variety of ways to prepare radishes, although I must admit, I do like them best raw.
 But as a second alternative, grilling them gives them a unique twist while preserving all of their goodness.
 There are many people who, like Brian, don’t really care for raw radishes (gasp!).
 But he eats them grilled, and actually enjoys them.
 To him, they become more palatable and less intense.
-You could also try roasting them in the oven with a little salt pepper and olive oil, sautéing them or even braising them.
+You could also try roasting them in the oven with a little salt pepper and olive oil, or sautéing them or even braising them.

 Tim Pellow from Tolstoy Farms is one reason you should visit the Spokane Farmers Market.
 Tim has been up at Tolstoy growing produce for the last 18 years.
 If you haven’t noticed, farmers are truly a special breed.
 The salt of the earth.
 Perhaps it is from years of being outside, having their hands in the earth which shapes and grounds them.
 Or from doing years of honest hard work and knowing their purpose.

 For this easy side dish, prep your radishes by washing them, trimming them and cutting them so they are roughly around the same size (so they cook at the same speed).
 Some were larger and I quartered them, some were tiny and I left them whole, others were just halved.

-I am a huge fan of grilling vidalia onions (sweet onions).
+I am a huge fan of grilling Vidalia onions (sweet onions).
 The grill brings out even more of their sweetness.
 You could easily leave it out, but if you like onions, give it a try.
 Just slice them 1/3 in rounds.
 I also included some green beans, which, again you could leave out, or substitute snap peas or asparagus instead.
 Toss each with a little olive oil, salt and pepper.
 I like to keep them separate because grill times can vary.

 Use a grill pan to keep smaller items from falling through the grill grate.